 Perhaps less intense but still traumatically impactful?
-Maybe your parents or caregivers were busy and distracted with their work or their own pain – and couldn’t give you the attention and love you so longed for.
+Maybe your parents or caregivers were busy and distracted with their work or their own emotional pain – and couldn’t give you the attention and love you so longed for.
 This is when ghosting can feel a lot like painful abandonment.

-To this day, you may have an antenna for feeling marginalized or ignored when someone chooses to ghost you.
-Personally, even after all the work I’ve done on myself, people ghosting me can be a trigger even now (“what did I do to cause this?”).
-Maybe they don’t return texts, phone calls or emails or avoid having clarifying conversations – despite earlier experiences that seemed cordial and grounded.
+To this day you may have an antenna for feeling marginalized or ignored when someone chooses to ghost you.
+Personally, even after all the work I’ve done on myself, people ghosting me can be a trigger even now (“What did I do to cause this?”).
+Maybe they don’t return texts, phone calls, or emails or avoid having clarifying conversations – despite earlier experiences that seemed cordial and grounded.

-However, the “trigger” is now weak and distant – more like a pang.
-With the Emotional Liberation® work I’ve personally done, I no longer question my sense of worthiness and value.
-I don’t have to yell and scream and jump up-and-down to get attention and seek approval.
-This is because I understand and accept my value, and ghosting and flaking by others doesn’t matter much.
-Oh yes, we need relationships to help us grow – so we want to invite healthy constructive feedback that can help us reset certain behaviors that are no longer serving our way in the world.
+With the emotional and trauma release work I’ve personally done, I no longer question my sense of worthiness and value.
+I don’t have to yell and scream and jump up-and-down to get attention and seek approval (anymore).
+This is because I understand and accept my value – and ghosting by others doesn’t matter much.